Student Loan Forgiveness Programs Explained

 Borrower defense and closed school discharge

-Some forms of relief are tied not to repayment or employment, but to what happened at the school.
-Borrower defense to repayment is available in situations where a school misled the borrower or engaged in certain misconduct in violation of applicable law.
+Some forms of relief turn on what happened at the school rather than on employment or repayment history.
+Borrower defense to repayment may be available in situations where a school misled the borrower or engaged in certain misconduct in violation of applicable law.
 Federal servicer guidance explains that borrower defense generally applies to federal Direct Loans taken out to attend the school involved.

-Closed school discharge is a different form of relief.
+Closed school discharge is a separate relief path.
 Federal Student Aid explains that if a school closes while a borrower is enrolled, or soon after withdrawal in qualifying circumstances, the borrower may be eligible for federal student loan discharge.
-These are legal and fact-specific programs.
-They are not broad hardship tools, and they are not based on general frustration with a degree’s value.
-The discharge depends on the closure rules or the school misconduct standards actually being met.
+These are fact-specific legal remedies.
+They are not broad hardship programs, and they do not apply merely because a borrower is disappointed in the value of the education received.

 Total and permanent disability discharge